LouvianTran/LTRA3694-tracker/README.md

 1. ``` export NVM_DIR="$([ -z "${XDG_CONFIG_HOME-}" ] && printf %s "${HOME}/.nvm" || printf %s "${XDG_CONFIG_HOME}/nvm")" ```
 2. ```[ -s "$NVM_DIR/nvm.sh" ] && \. "$NVM_DIR/nvm.sh"```
 3. ```npm install```

+### React.js learning curve
+The biggest struggle of this project was adjusting to the syntax and layout that the React.js framework provided.
+Although React.js helps to simplify and condense steps of front-end design, I felt that I was unable to understand and efficiently utilise this new system given the timeframe I was able to dedicate to this project.
+Due to this, my progress was slower than constructing the website than without.
 ___

 ## Use of AI